 There’s also the option of getting an extended warranty, which – as the name implies – extends the life of the manufacturer’s warranty.
 The terms and conditions for these warranties usually resemble the original manufacturer’s warranty, but they can often be obtained from third parties such as the store in which the appliance was purchased.
 Extended warranties are recommended for high-end or specialty appliances, but home warranties might be better if you want bundled coverage for home items that may not require specialized repairs.

 Another option is equipment breakdown coverage: It offers many of the same types of coverage that a home warranty would, though it’s usually available through your homeowners insurance – and is often less expensive than a warranty.
 However, equipment breakdown coverage doesn’t cover wear and tear; a home warranty will.

-Hopefully by now you’ve got a good sense of what a home warranty is (and you’ve also figured out those light switches), so you can feel a little less overwhelmed, and a little more excited, about moving into your new home.
+Hopefully you’ve got a good sense of what home warranty coverage is (and you’ve also figured out those light switches), so you can feel a little less overwhelmed — and a little more excited — about moving into your new home.

 - 1 in 3 Americans would live in a haunted house (+ other stigmatized property stats)